jaredr-branscum/Algorithms/AggregateMapDataMatch/README.md

 # Aggregate Map Data Matches
 Input: Given a Map Data Structure Map<string, HobbyProfile> where the key is the string representation of a person's unique identifier (i.e. SSN, etc.) and the value pair represents that person's profile of hobbies

-Output: Return a data structure that is composed of each unique hobby with the total sum of each person's budget towards that hobby along with a field containing the sum of everyone's hobbies
+Output: Return a data structure that is composed of each unique hobby with the total sum of each person's budget towards that hobby along with a field containing the sum of everyone's hobbies (ignore duplicate hobbies in the sum of everyone's hobbies)

 Time Complexity: O(N * M) where N = number of key value pairs in the map and M = the size of HobbyProfile's array of Hobbies